Countries To Retire – Retiring in Switzerland

 Retiring in Switzerland is something I get asked about a lot.
 I am exploring the retirement relocation options and have recently released blogs on my 10 reasons why certain locations could be the perfect retirement home for you.
 Germany, Spain & France have been released to date, so check them out to find out which location is best for you.
 Do you love to visit Switzerland?
 You will not be alone.

-Switzerland is a very popular tourist destination for many travellers from around the world.
+Switzerland is a very popular tourist destination for many travelers from around the world.
 Switzerland isn’t just for travel, though.
 Many retirees are now calling the country home.
 In fact, the Swiss government has set up a special retirement residency program to accommodate the influx of retirees.

 Who should consider retiring in Switzerland?
 It’s not your typical retirement hotspot.
 You’ve probably heard about countries where you can dramatically reduce your cost of living in retirement.
 Switzerland isn’t one of those places.
 If you’re trying to retire on a budget, Switzerland will certainly not be for you.